Betsy Siddoway VanDenBerghe

-Betsy VanDenBerghe became a member of the College of Education’s Advancement Board in 2012.
+Betsy VanDenBerghe served as a member of the College of Education’s Advancement Board from 2012 to 2017.
 Her interest in education began of necessity when her Master’s degree scholarship entailed an English composition teaching position with little pedagogical training and two years of autodidactic attempts to help flailing student writers improve.
 She went on to attend the Radcliffe Publishing Course--then based at Harvard, now based at Columbia School of Journalism--and worked in college textbook development at Addison-Wesley Publishing before taking an editorial position with the Ensign magazine and starting a freelance career writing for social science textbooks, LDS Church magazines, First Things, and Real Clear Religion.

 Betsy’s real interest in education emerged, however, when the first of her eight children

 started public school and she became heavily involved in advocating for better parent

 representation in Granite School District.
 Her work alongside literacy-minded parents

 motivated the district to commission a task force, on which Betsy served with Dr.

 Kathleen Brown of the University of Utah School of Education, and which went on to

 implement research-based methods that greatly improved reading scores district-wide